-Johannes Dithion, a shoemaker (Schuhmacher), and his family arrived from Lübeck at the port of Oranienbaum on 31 July 1766 aboard a Russian packet-boat under the command of Lieutenant Pyotr Malinkov.
+Johannes Dithion, a shoemaker (Schuhmacher), his wife Rosina, and [step-]son Georg [Schmidt] (age 6) arrived from Lübeck at the port of Oranienbaum on 31 July 1766 aboard a Russian packet-boat under the command of Lieutenant Pyotr Malinkov.

 The 1767 census records that Johannes Dithion came from the German village of Mannheim in the Pfalz region.

 There are no known surviving male lines of this family among the Volga German colonies.